 CALENDAR AND DEADLINES

 During the first week of a semester’s add/drop period, students who wish to enroll in classes should be accommodated if space permits.
 During the second week, faculty members should use their discretion when students seek late admittance to courses.
 If a faculty member feels that it is impossible for a student to make up missed work after the first week, he or she should inform the student immediately upon the student’s request to enroll in the class.
-Although first-year faculty members do not have formal advising responsibilities, they are encouraged to hold extra office hours during the add/drop period (September 4-September 13) and first-round of the spring preregistration period (November 5–9).
+Although first-year faculty members do not have formal advising responsibilities, they are encouraged to hold extra office hours during the add/drop period (September 1-September 12) and first-round of the spring preregistration period (January 30-February 8).
 As students make course selections, they often wish to consult faculty members about course content and/or requirements.

 Mid-Semester Warning Grades

 As the midpoint of the semester approaches, the registrar sends faculty members a reminder about mid-term grades, which includes a link to the registrar’s web page.
 There, you will find instructions for submitting mid-term grades for each of your courses or sections.
 If you have students earning grades of D or F at that time, you will be asked to submit the grade and provide comments, which will be forwarded to the Office of Student Affairs.
 Class deans will meet with the students to offer support and guidance.
-The deadline for mid-semester warning grades for the fall semester is Wednesday, October 17.
+The deadline for mid-semester warning grades for the fall semester is October 12 and spring semester is March 10.

 It is important that faculty members meet all deadlines for the submission of grades to the Registrar's Office.
-The grades for the fall semester are due on Wednesday, January 2.
+The grades for the fall semester are due on January 3.
+Senior grades for spring semester are due May 22 at 9 a.m.
+Grades for first, second, and third year students are due May 24.

 POLICIES AND GUIDELINES